ALT-F1/bootstrap3-pug-former_jade-node-express-grunt/README.md

 + Fill the project information: Project name, description, version number (N.N.N), Author, Reposition (url),
     + the project name will be the directory used to store the [bootstrap3-jade-node-express-grunt] source code

-+ wait a few seconds, the download occus in background and you don't have any visual feedback
++ wait a few seconds, the download occurs in background and you don't have any visual feedback

-+ go to "How to run the app"
++ go to "How to run the app" chapter (hereafter)

 ## Download the code using Git